Cybernix-Phoenix-NSEC/LVC_cheat_sheet_day3/README.md

 ````

 ## 5.Ordered List
-To create an ordered list , we uses numbers and alphabets.
+To create an ordered list , we can use numbers and alphabets.
 ```
 1. Red
 2. Green